mikrzol/masht/README.md

     ```console
     foo@bar: python3 masht mash <dir_with_input_sequences> -s -t -i -o <output_dir>
     ```
-    will create the sketch (.msh) file of all files within `dir_with_input_sequences/`, show information on them to the console and generate a `sketches_triangle.txt` report file.
+    will create the sketch (.msh) file of all files within `dir_with_input_sequences/`, show information on them to the console and generate a `sketches_triangle.tsv` report file.
 The files will be stored in the `output_dir/`.
 - parameters and options can be specified in a text file.
 Use `@<file_name>` to point to the file:
     ```console
     foo@bar: python3 masht mash @<file_name>